mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 The output produced by the arguments ``--print-data-characteristics`` and ``--store-data-characteristics`` can be customized via several options described {ref}`here<arguments-prediction-characteristics>`.
 It is possible to exclude certain statistics from the output, to specify whether they should be given as percentages, and how many decimal places should be used.
 ```

 The statistics obtained via the arguments given above correspond to the test data for which predictions are obtained from the model.
 Consequently, they depend on the strategy used for splitting a dataset into training and test sets.
-When using {ref}`train-test-split`, predictions for a single test set are obtained and their characteristics are written into a file.
-In addition, statistics for the training data are written into an additional output file when using an {ref}`evaluating-training-data`:
+When using {ref}`train-test splits<train-test-split>`, predictions for a single test set are obtained and their characteristics are written into a file.
+In addition, statistics for the training data are written into an additional output file when {ref}`evaluating on the training data<evaluating-training-data>`:

 - `prediction_characteristics_train_overall.arff`
 - `prediction_characteristics_test_overall.arff`

-When using a {ref}`cross-validation`, the data is split into several parts of which each one is used once for prediction.
+When using a {ref}`cross validation<cross-validation>`, the data is split into several parts of which each one is used once for prediction.
 Multiple output files are needed to save the statistics for different cross validation folds.
 For example, a 5-fold cross validation results in the following files:

 - `prediction_characteristics_fold-1.csv`
 - `prediction_characteristics_fold-2.csv`